Phone: 02085632224 / 07958060748Awards:

 This a colourful rhyming picture book based on the true story of a fox that once fell asleep in my garden.
 The session includes a rhyming warm-up and lots of fox and favourite food discussion!

 To ensure that everyone can see, I bring along A3 colour posters of every picture from the story, which I hold up as I read.
+Or (depending on set-up) I use a Powerpoint of the book pages which includes a short video of a real fox that fell asleep in a friend's garden and strongly resembles Ferdinand!
 There is also a Powerpoint version available on a memory key to share one-to-one on a laptop with any child with special needs.

 I intersperse the reading with questions relating to foxes and food (which is very much the theme of the story).
 The children love joining in with sound effects/actions, such as the fox snoring or Peter Maceever yawning, and I encourage them to practise counting as we hear the church clock strike from one through to five o'clock as the story progresses.
 Depending on time, I may also run back through the story with the children calling out the missing rhyming words!